Zukickstarter/story-proxy/README.md

-# description-proxy
+# yarosz-proxy
-This is the proxy for the Campaign Description
+This is Nic's proxy for the Campaign Description